 There are some stipulations regarding this though most of these have more to do with the rental company than Turkish law.

 If you are stopped roll down your window and have your passport, licence, and registration (pasaport, ehliyet, ruhsat) ready to hand over.
+Start with your passport though.
+90% of the time the officer will see your passport and not want to deal with it and just wave you through.

 Paying bribes (rüşvet) isn’t a thing I have ever encountered or even heard of here so don’t worry about that.